daostack/arc.js/documentation/overview.md

 const proposals = await observable.first() // returns a list of Proposal instances
 ```

+It is worth noting that since that all entity search methods query all of its interface defined fields.
+Therefore, resulting entities from a search will always have their `coreState` populated.

+## Item Mappers

+All entity classes have a static `itemMap` function which takes that entity's full result object from a query.
+This `itemMap` returns an instance of the entity's state.

+Each entity class performs an `itemMap` at the end of each `search` method call, to map the query result to the entity's state so an instance of this entity can be built with that state.

+It is worth noting that Plugins that do not have an exported class in the library, extending from the `Plugin` or `ProposalPlugin` abstract classes, will be instantiated as `UnknownPlugin` instances if received from a `Plugin.search` method call.

 ## Sending transactions

 One of the purposes of the arc.js library is to make help with interactions with the DAOstack Ethereum contracts.